infinum/dotnet-handbook/Git/GitFlow.md

 ### hotfix

 If we recognize a bug or important change request that needs to be resolved on production as soon as possible, we can create a hotfix branch.
-A hotfix is branched off the master branched and then merged back into master and develop branches.
+A hotfix is branched off the master branch and then merged back into master and develop branches.
 We use a standard hotfix naming convention which is similar to the feature one: **hotfix/T-3456-name**.